National Premmie Foundation

 Kids First

 KIDS FIRST is a course designed to provide parents and carers with children aged 0 – 12 with the skills to provide basic First Aid and emergency care for children.
-If you are a new parent or are responsible for the care of young children the you owe it to those loved ones to know what to do in and emergency, because when it comes to saving a life MINUTES MATTER.
+If you are a new parent or are responsible for the care of young children you owe it to those loved ones to know what to do in an emergency, because when it comes to saving a life MINUTES MATTER.

 Huggies Australia